 This story is about four things: The Hotel de Russie’s garden, the power of the unexpected, the benefits of solo travel, and also about not getting too up yourself.

 It begins with a plan gone wrong.
 I had been in Italy for a conference, had a little holiday in Venice, Milan, and Tuscany, and was flying home to Sydney that evening.
-A perfect end to three glorious weeks would be lunch on the roof-top terrace of the Hassler at the top of the Spanish Steps, I thought, slowly wrapping myself about a couple of Aperol Spritzes, and gazing at the stupendous view down the Via Condotti, across the Campo di Marzio, to Micheangelo’s cupola on top of St Peter’s.
+A perfect end to three glorious weeks would be lunch on the roof-top terrace of the Hassler at the top of the Spanish Steps, I thought.
+I could slowly wrap myself about a couple of Aperol Spritzes.
+More importantly, I could gaze at the stupendous view down the Via Condotti, across the Campo di Marzio, to Michelangelo’s cupola on top of St Peter’s.

 So, I asked Signora Cinzia Pighini – the owner of Hotel Fontanella Borghese where I always stay in Rome – to make the booking.
-She looked a little depressed at the thought – a bit predictable, perhaps – but brightened up when she thought of an alternative: the garden of the Hotel de Russie in Via del Babuino near the Piazza del Popolo, just up Via Condotti and to the left.
+She looked a little depressed at the thought – a bit predictable, perhaps.
+Subsequently, she brightened up when she thought of an alternative: The garden of the Hotel de Russie, It was in Via del Babuino near the Piazza del Popolo, just up Via Condotti and to the left.
 Here, she said, you could have a wonderful brunch for 65 euros (not including drinks) from 12.30pm to 3.30pm.
 Highly recommended by Signora Cinzia.

 I learned how to dine alone years ago, aided at first with a book, and now an iPad, which is a good thing because it got me out into the world where almost all the adventures are.

 The Aperols seemed quite out of place in this placid oasis, with its white accents and green everywhere – up the walls and around corners.
 Only one thing for it – a Grey Goose with tonic.
 Perfect.
-There was a small relocation because of a sprinkle, so the long table of wedding party was behind me, and the birthday party for the 80-ish Nonno with his extensive family (many of them shared that glorious thing, a Roman nose) right in front of me.
+There was a small relocation because of a the grey skies above had decided to leak slightly.
+That put the long table of wedding party behind me, and the birthday party for the 80-ish Nonno with his extensive family (many of them shared a glorious thing, a Roman nose) right in front of me.
 It was theatre expensively costumed by Chanel and Trussardi.
 Generations moved in and out, but Nonno stayed anchored.
 There were about 16 of them, not including the kids.
 You do the maths.

 A familiar scene